chinchalinchin/scrilla/README.md

 > cp .sample.env .env

 And then change the <b>ALPHA_VANTAGE_KEY</b> and <b>QUANDL_KEY</b> variables to the values you received when you registered on the respective site.
 Once the API keys have been set, execute the ./main.py script.
 Supply this script an argument with a dash that specifies the function you wish to execute and the ticker symbols you wish to apply the function to.

+After the application searches for API keys in the <i>.env</i> file, it will search for API keys in <i>config.json</i>.
+If this file exists, it will override any keys found in <i>.env</i>.
+If no keys are found within either file, a popup dialog box (QInputDialog for PyQt) will prompt the user to register for their keys and enter them into the text field.
+The application will then test the API key entered and if it is valid, save it in the <i>config.json</i> file.
+Subsequent application calls will leverage the credentials in this file.

 ## Examples